-Distinctive for his boundless ambition and extraordinary output—over twenty books to date, including the seven-volume, 3,352-page, Rising Up and Rising Down series—Vollmann fully inhabits two often polarized literary worlds.
-“One of the most unnerving aspects [of Vollmann’s work]….is his combination of journalistic immediacy with profound moral inquiry” (Chicago Tribune).
+Distinctive for his boundless ambition and extraordinary output—some two-dozen books to date, including the seven-volume, 3,352-page, Rising Up and Rising Down series—William T. Vollmann fully inhabits two often polarized literary worlds.
+“One of the most unnerving aspects [of Vollmann’s work]… is his combination of journalistic immediacy with profound moral inquiry,” says The Chicago Tribune.
 That duality has earned him comparisons to Thomas Pynchon.

-Vollmann is the author of several novels including The Royal Family and Butterfly Stories: A Novel.
-The critically-acclaimed collection of related tales entitled Europe Central won the 2005 National Book Award for fiction.
-This “novel in stories” takes place mostly in Germany and the Soviet Union during World War II.
+Vollmann is also the author of three short story collections, multiple series of novels, and a few critically acclaimed one-offs, such as Europe Central, an award-winning “novel in stories” that takes place mostly in Germany and the Soviet Union during World War II.
 Using real-life figures in fictional stories, Vollmann examines fanaticism as well as acts of resistance to Nazi and Communist totalitarianism.

 Vollmann’s latest novel is an entry in his Transgender Trilogy (after The Book of Dolores and a forthcoming work How You Are): The Lucky Star, a parable about the limitations of desire and life at the margins of society.
 Returning to the seamy underbelly of San Francisco’s Tenderloin district, the novel centers around a woman with magical powers and her coterie of worshipers.
 The Lucky Star examines loneliness, celebrity, abuse and the heroism of marginalized people who in the face of humiliation and outright violence seek to love in their own way and stand up for who they are.
 According to The Los Angeles Times, the novel “develops a powerful sense of human life and its elemental pleasures.”